$28 Million Settlement for Fatal Tree Accident

 The lawsuit includes 19 plaintiffs, one of whom is Feliciano Mojarro, the deceased's husband.
 He is going to be paid $2.9 million from the settlement.
 Four other plaintiffs are children of the deceased, including Patricia Mojarro, who was getting married at the time of the incident.
 She is set to receive $3.3 million from the settlement.
 According to the lawsuit, both Feliciano Mojarro and Patricia Mojarro sustained personal injuries and suffered PTSD-like symptoms.Dangerous Tree Conditions

-Details within the lawsuit describing the tree's dangerous condition include that it was over-watered and that it was allowed to remain on a steep 20% grade.
+Details within the lawsuit describing the tree's dangerous condition include that it was over-watered and was allowed to remain on a steep 20% grade.
 The plaintiffs' attorneys allege that the total failure of the tree was completely avoidable.
 An expert witness with a doctorate in microbiology and forest pathology examined what remained of the tree and prepared a declaration supporting the plaintiffs' allegations of a dangerous condition.

 The expert witness found the tree to be "acutely diseased" and determined that a decaying portion of the tree would have been obviously visible for at least a decade before the accident.
 He further stated that given the tree's location on a steep slope, it should have been designated as a tree that required closer inspection.
 Close inspection would have included an examination of the roots.
 The expert witness said the tree had extensive root damage that would have been detectable for at least five years before the accident simply by probing the surfacing roots.Other Injuries